How to Design Your Own WorkshopJune 21, 2022

 Once you have an idea of how you want to use a workshop, then you can think about how much space you need for it and how much space you want.
 You’ll need enough space to work in addition to space for supplies, space for finished things, space for things in progress, etc.

 How much space you need is one of the factors that can help you and your builder figure out whether the best place for your workshop is in the garage or in a dedicated outbuilding on the property.
 Workshops are one of the popular ways to use a shed, so this could be an option for including a workshop in your home design.

 3. Consider Any Specific Equipment, Tools, or Supplies You Need

 The amount of space you need and also how you organize it will be affected by equipment, tools, supplies, etc. in addition to the actual workspace you need.
 This is why one of the big tips for how to design your own workshop is to consider specific equipment, tools, or supplies you need.

 Depending on these factors, there will be special design considerations in the layout, flow, and elements of your workshop.
+It may also help you get creative with tool storage ideas that you can integrate into the design.
 This will also help inform the types of safety and protective gear you may need outside of standard safety glasses, gloves, and work aprons or coveralls.

 4. Don’t Forget About Storage